-We lease our approximately 1,000 square-foot corporate headquarters facility located in West Conshohocken, Pennsylvania.
+We lease our approximately 2,500 square-foot corporate headquarters facility located in West Conshohocken, Pennsylvania.
 We believe our facility is adequate for our current needs.
-Our lease expires in June 2018.
-We may need to acquire additional space as our business continues to grow.
+Our lease expires in June 2019.
+We plan to acquire additional space as our business continues to grow.
 We continue to evaluate our facility requirements and believe that appropriate space will be available to accommodate our future needs.